 The primary bar is sometimes described as the “mother bar” and will often indicate a period of consolidation and potential turning points from key support/resistance.
-You will see on the chart below, how the bar indicates a rising price then incorporates two falling bars.
+You will see on the chart below how the bar indicates a rising price then incorporates two falling bars.
 This is the beginning of a changing trend and marks a downward movement.
 To see one mother bar/inside bar occurrence is encouraging.
 To see two inside bars side-by-side is an even more reliable indicator.

-It is only when you take the time to understand how bar patterns emerge, and what they indicate, that you can position your trades.
+It is only when you take the time to understand how bar patterns emerge and what they indicate that you can position your trades.
 Don’t forget to also keep one eye on the stop-loss limit.

 Don’t take action with a trade until the market, itself, confirms your opinion.
 Being a little late in a trade is insurance that your opinion is correct.
 In other words, don’t be an impatient trader.”

-There are numerous disadvantages and advantages of using price action trading strategies and ultimately it comes down to how disciplined you are as a trader.
+There are numerous disadvantages and advantages of using price action trading strategies, and ultimately it comes down to how disciplined you are as a trader.
 Some of the disadvantages include:

-When looking at chart trends not all traders will have the same opinion.
-Some will go long and others will look to short the market.
+When looking at chart trends, not all traders will have the same opinion.
+Some will go long, and others will look to short the market.
 These decisions are based on their opinion of the technical analysis as opposed to fundamentals.
-Whether you are actually ignoring the fundamentals is debatable because in theory contract prices today should reflect all of the information in the public domain.
+Whether you are actually ignoring the fundamentals is debatable because, in theory, contract prices today should reflect all of the information in the public domain.
 Basically, let the markets talk and listen to what they are saying.

 As we touched on above, while price action trading is based on technical analysis and a reading of the situation, it is not always cut and dry.
 Some examples of price action trading include:

 While it will depend on the support and resistance levels, one trader may expect a double top and then a move to higher ground.
 However, a different trader may see this as the start of a new downward trend.
-In that scenario continued profit-taking could push the price below the support level.
+In that scenario, continued profit-taking could push the price below the support level.

 One classic indicator that a trend is changing is high trading volume.
 So, if the price is stuck in a bound range, bouncing between resistance and support under relatively low volumes, one investor may see this as a trading opportunity.
 While another investor may see this as a lack of interest and assume a likely break through the support level at some point, prompting a strong momentum downward trend.